aleksanderbrymora/firebase-hooks-react/docs/firestore.md

 # Write

-All of the mutations get timestamps attached to them by default so you dont have to worry about them
+All of the mutations get timestamps attached to them by default so you don't have to worry about them

 ## Set